 Another fun option is to have lesson times overlap for 15 to 20 minutes, so two students can work together.
 Nicola from Colourful Keys has some wonderful ideas for these Buddy Lessons.
 Or you could add a Music Lab so students have some dedicated time for theory and technology.
 If you’re wondering how to get started then Jennifer’s Free Music Lab Course has everything you need to know.

-Do you have any tips to reset your music studio after the holidays?
-Please leave a comment below.
-And don’t miss the rest of the posts in the 12 Days of Christmas, Piano Teacher Edition.
+Don’t miss the rest of the posts in the 12 Days of Christmas, Piano Teacher Edition.

 Check out all the posts in the 12 Days of Christmas series here: